von/pyVBox/README.markdown

 # Installing vboxapi

-pyVBox relies on the vboxapi that comes with the VirtualBox SDK from Sun.
+pyVBox relies on the vboxapi that comes with the VirtualBox SDK from Oracle.
 You must install it first before trying to use pyVBox.

 1. Download and install VirtualBox from [the VirtualBox downloads page](http://www.virtualbox.org/wiki/Downloads).